 We aim to ensure that all pupils, including our disadvantaged pupils, have the skills and knowledge they need to access the curriculum and achieve highly.
-We believe that our disadvantaged pupils should experience a broad and inspirational curriculum and have access to a wide range of opportunities such as clubs, trips.
+We believe that our disadvantaged pupils should experience a broad and inspirational curriculum and have access to a wide range of opportunities such as clubs and trips, so that they can develop their cultural capital.
 No child should be disadvantaged by their background.
 As well as high academic aspirations, we believe in supporting the emotional and social needs of all children.
 The focus of our pupil premium strategy is to support disadvantaged pupils to achieve these goals, including progress for those who are already high attainers.